-Please find above a guide on how you can keep your child safe online at home and what you can do if you do have any concerns.
+Please find a guide on how you can keep your child safe online at home and what you can do if you do have any concerns.
+Download here

-It is our duty as a school to ensure that our children are up to date with current and ever changing E-Safety issues and have a clear understanding on how to prevent incidents and what they should do if they do have any incidents.
+It is our duty as a school to ensure that our children are up to date with current and ever changing online safety issues and have a clear understanding on how to prevent incidents and what they should do if they do have any incidents.

-We have a very strict policy when it comes to E-Safety and all of our children and staff have signed an Acceptable Use Policy to safeguard the interests of all of those associated with school.
+We have a very strict policy when it comes to online safety and all of our children and staff have signed an Acceptable Use Policy to safeguard the interests of all of those associated with school.

 We have received the 360 Degree Safe Certificate of Progress.

 The internet is a fabulous place for kids to learn and play, but it can feel daunting for parents too.

 Our experts at Virgin Media have launched handy tools to help parents of web-ready kids stay ahead of the curve, including 'Switched on Families' and 'Internet Matters' - https://www.virginmedia.com/shop/broadband/parental-control